 Easy to Make: Cooking venison can be tricky, but this recipe's simple steps make it so easy to grill your venison backstrap to medium-rare perfection!

 Simple Ingredients: Salt, black pepper, and olive oil are all you need to let the earthy flavor of venison shine through in this dish.
-You can add other seasonings or a dry rub if you'd like, but it's not necessary.
+You can add other seasonings like this wild mushroom salt or a dry rub if you'd like, but it's not necessary.

-Versatile: You can serve a grilled venison steak with just about any side you want and it will be delicious!
+Versatile: You can serve a grilled venison steak with just about any side dish you want for a delicious and flavorful meal!
 The method used in this recipe will also work for various wild game steaks.

 Ingredient Notes: